 Nica Davies has been wheelchair-ridden her whole life and lives with her mother Sarah.
 They unexpectedly receive delivery of a parcel, which is opened to reveal the Chucky doll.
 Thinking it a mistake, they throw Chucky aside only for Nica to wake in the night and find her mother dead.
 Nica’s sister Barb arrives, along with her husband Ian, her young daughter Alice and the nanny Jill.
 There is debate between them with they wanting to sell the house and place Nica into a cared facility and Nica not wanting to lose the home.
 Alice immediately attaches herself to Chucky who soon begins talking to her in very adult ways.
 Chucky then comes to life and sets about killing everybody in the house.

 Child’s Play (1988) featuring the malevolent children’s doll Chucky became a major horror franchise.
 Even though the original film was not a big hit in theatres, it found an afterlife on video.
 There were two sequels, Child’s Play 2 (1990) and Child’s Play 3 (1991), which turned Chucky into a one-liner quipping bad-ass monster along the lines of Freddy Krueger.
 The series has been revived sporadically over the years with Bride of Chucky (1998) and Seed of Chucky (2004).
-Throughout the 2000s, there was talk of the inevitable remake of the original, which is due to emerge with Child’s Play (2019).
+Throughout the 2000s, there was talk of the inevitable remake of the original, which eventually emerged with Child’s Play (2019).

 Curse of Chucky is the sixth film in the Child’s Play series.
 Notedly this version has been made to celebrate the twenty-fifth anniversary of the first film.
 Don Mancini, who co-wrote the original, wrote all of the sequels and directed Seed of Chucky, is back to write-direct this entry.
 The film pays lots of fanservice for those who have followed the series.
 You have to watch right to the end and even after the end credits have run where Mancini brings back two of the actors who have played famous faces throughout the series, the last of these in particular being a considerable surprise.